 Optimising achievement of intended outcomes Supporting Text 4.3.1 Ensuring the medium term financial strategy integrates and balances service priorities, affordability and other resource constraints The medium term strategy is designed to quantify the plans within the Service, and will incorporate Workforce Planning, IRMP, Asset Management and Fleet Planning, and Service Transformation.
 In some of these areas, such as IRMP, cuts have been necessary to remain within the funding available.
 In others, such as Assets and Fleet and STB, the Authority's reserves strategy has ensured that funds are available to pay for replacements and improvements without the need for additional costs within the revenue budget.
 4.3.2 Ensuring the budgeting process is all- inclusive, taking into account the full cost of operations over the medium and longer term The budget setting process includes an annual review of the base budget and any committed costs to ensure that current operations are accounted for correctly.
 It also considers the full revenue cost of any new capital schemes, including borrowing costs, any ongoing running costs, and where applicable, replacement costs, into the longer term.
 Officers are also instructed to consider the longer term effects of any decision making in the short term.
 4.3.3 Ensuring the medium term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage The use of short to medium term planning ensures that officers and members can consider the impact of any decisions or events both now and over the foreseeable planning period.
 The longer term planning estimates cannot be used with any certainty in the current climate and should not be used to base any future decisions on.
-However, as an estimate, it can give an indication of what may need to be considered in the long term, and may be used to formulate options.
+However, as an estimate, it can give an indication of what may need to be considered in the long term and may be used to formulate options.
 4.3.4 Ensuring the achievement of 'social value' through service planning and commissioning SFRS have been able to work with other agencies to ensure our combined staffing is used to best effect across multiple service agendas.
-This has provided access to all the below groups; Safe and Well Project is linking to the NHS Service Transformation project for Shropshire, Telford and Mid Wales The Safe and Well project supports and links into the Telford Healthy Lives project and the Shropshire Healthy Lives Steering Group Age UK have been commissioned by Telford & Wrekin to support the safe
+This has provided access to all the below groups: Shropshire Safeguarding Partnership Board Shropshire Neglect and exploitation sub group Shropshire Safeguarding community partnership learning and development group Shropshire Domestic Abuse Strategic Priority Group West Midlands Fire NHS and Baywater Partnership meeting Telford White Ribbon Group